Microsoft Surface Duo phone release date, news, features

 The Microsoft Surface Duo looks exactly like a shrunken version of the Microsoft Surface Neo, a dual-screen tablet also introduced at Microsoft’s October 2019 event.
 But as a smaller handheld device, and one that can make calls, the Surface Duo is arguably a foldable phone.

-The Surface has two 5.6-inch screens, but unlike other foldables, Microsoft's displays made of Gorilla Glass - just split by a very visible hinge.
-While that it isn't quite as seamless an experience as the Huawei Mate X or the just-launched Samsung Galaxy Fold, using tried-and-tested durable glass might keep the Surface Duo from experiencing issues seen by early foldables - for instance, the Galaxy Fold's plastic display is still breaking, even after its refinements.
+The Surface Duo has two 5.6-inch screens, but unlike other foldables, its displays are made of Gorilla Glass - just split by a very visible hinge.
+While that means it isn't quite as seamless an experience as the Huawei Mate X or the just-launched Samsung Galaxy Fold, using tried-and-tested durable glass might keep the Surface Duo from experiencing issues seen by early foldables - for instance, the Galaxy Fold's plastic display is still breaking, even after its refinements.

 Unfolded, the Duo stretches to 8.3 inches - which is just larger than the iPad Mini 5 with its 7.9-inch display.
 It can be bent farther than flat - the full 360 degrees, actually, allowing for front-to-back glass.
 The opposite is true, too, as the Duo can be folded shut, with no exterior screen...the first handheld device in a long time that won't need a cover to protect its screens.